China dominates list of most expensive cities for expats in Asia

-SINGAPORE Chinese cities dominate a list of the 20 most expensive in the Asia-Pacific region for expatriates, as the yuan strengthens against rival currencies, a cost of living survey by ECA International shows.
-[CNY/]
+SINGAPORE Dec 10 Chinese cities dominate a list of the 20 most expensive in the Asia-Pacific region for expatriates, as the yuan strengthens against rival currencies, a cost of living survey by ECA International shows.

 Chinese cities including Hong Kong account for 11 of the 20 most expensive Asian cities, the London-based consultancy said.
 Shanghai jumped from third place in 2014 to become the most expensive city in Asia this year.